muireall/github.io/content/acx.md

 > (Yes, gene-culture coevolution is a thing, but I’m not denying the genetic half of it and I’m not sure if you’re denying the cultural half.)

 Fair enough, I suppose, although in the review text he mentions the role of genetics only once, as an ambient "reasonable speculation" for some aspects of "deep culture".{% note() %} Plus a speculation in the conclusion, maybe again tongue in cheek, about genetic engineering as a solution to American cultural deadlock.
+(August 2022 addendum: Well, [it sounds less like a joke every time](https://astralcodexten.substack.com/p/slightly-against-underpopulation)—"Like, a 2.5 point decline in IQ could be pretty bad.
+But if we can’t genetic engineer superbabies with arbitrary IQs by 2100, we have failed so overwhelmingly as a civilization that we deserve whatever kind of terrible discourse our idiot grandchildren inflict on us.")
  {% end %}
 ###### Whither Tartaria?